Tulsa Oklahoma Divorce Lawyers in Tulsa County

 If either or both parents have requested joint custody, the party shall submit to court-mandated parenting plans detailing arrangements for child care.
-Such plans shall generally haveprovisions relating to the medical and dental care of the child, school placement, and physical living arrangements for the child, child support obligations and visitation arrangements.
+Such plans shall generally have provisions relating to the medical and dental care of the child, school placement, and physical living arrangements for the child, child support obligations, and visitation arrangements.

 Child Support in Tulsa, Oklahoma

 The Oklahoma legislature has established child support guidelines, which establish the presumptive correct amount of child support.
-Deviation from the guidelines require a specific finding by the court that application of the guidelines would be unjust or inappropriate and such findings must be included in the judgment.
+Deviation from the guidelines requires a specific finding by the court that application of the guidelines would be unjust or inappropriate and such findings must be included in the judgment.

-Child support orders may be modified upon a showing of material change in circumstances of the parties.
+Child support orders may be modified upon a showing of a material change in circumstances of the parties.

 Name Change in Tulsa, Oklahoma